joseph-vega12/web-sprint-challenge-advanced-web-applications/README.md

 #### Stage 1 - Authentication

-Build a login form to authenticate your users.
+Build a login form to authenticate your users. // done

 - [ ] Construct an AXIOS request to retrieve a token from the server.
 You'll use this token to interact with the API
 - [ ] Save the token to localStorage